This post contains affiliate links. See our disclosure policy here.

 Tequila Blanco: This is a spirit made with unaged agave and water.
 We used El Jimador Tequila Silver because it has a light and palatable agave flavor with notes of grapefruit and apple.
 For a mocktail version of this drink, try Lyre’s Non-Alcoholic Agave Blanco Spirit in place of the tequila.

-Blue Curaçao: This is an orange-flavored liqueur made with citrus, sugar, spices, blue food coloring, and alcohol.
-We used DeKuyper Blue Curaçao Liqueur because it has a potent orange flavor and blue color.
-For a mocktail version of this drink, try Monin Non-Alcoholic Blue Curaçao Syrup in place of the liqueur.
+Blue Curaçao: This is a liqueur made with oranges, sugar, spices, blue food coloring, and alcohol.
+We used DeKuyper Blue Curaçao Liqueur because it has a potent orange flavor and bright blue color.
+For a mocktail version of this drink, try Monin Premium Blue Curaçao Syrup in place of the blue curaçao liqueur.

 Heavy Cream: This is a thick, high-fat milk product.
 We used use half & half instead of heavy cream because it’s lower in calories.
 For a dairy-free version of this drink, try Silk Dairy-Free Heavy Whipping Cream Alternative in place of the cream.